TheJesusFish/NeoGeo-Arcade/README.md

 - **Fatal Fury 3** errors on first load.
 Selecting **Reset & Apply** from the MiSTer OSD will cause it to load correctly.

 ## FAQ
-### Do I need the config files?
-No, the games will run from the /_Arcade folder without the config files.
-However, the config files are set up so that the games load in MVS mode (regardless as to what you have your NeoGeo core set to).
 ### I don't see [Game X].
 This set is based on the HTGDB NeoGeo set, so it won't have the most recent games.
 I've included a script that you can use to generate an MGL and .cfg file based on any roms not already included.